grig23/primetime.en/help/programming/browser-tvsdk-2.4/ad-insertion/opp-det-cont-resolve/c-psdk-browser-tvsdk-2.4-content-resolver.md

 ---
 description: An opportunity detector is a Browser TVSDK component that detects custom tags in a stream and identifies placement opportunities.
 These opportunities are sent to the content resolver, which customizes the content/ad insertion workflow based on the placement opportunity properties and metadata.
-seo-description: An opportunity detector is a Browser TVSDK component that detects custom tags in a stream and identifies placement opportunities.
-These opportunities are sent to the content resolver, which customizes the content/ad insertion workflow based on the placement opportunity properties and metadata.
-seo-title: Customize opportunity detectors and content resolvers
 title: Customize opportunity detectors and content resolvers
-uuid: d4926933-5966-4cd8-8050-c81c5e3c8545
 ---

 # Overview {#customize-opportunity-detectors-and-content-resolvers-overview}